 Should you decide to add an air pump in your aquarium, you will need these items besides a setup guide.

-Air pumps can be loud and very annoying when running due to their operating mechanism.
+Air pumps (see recommended product),(and) can be loud and very annoying when running due to their operating mechanism.
 Therefore, you’ll want to consider a quality product from a reputable company.

 Either way, use a sponge under the air pump to dampen the sound.
 However, with time the sponge will harden, and the noise will be audible again.
 So I recommend you replace the piece every sixth month.